Top 3 reasons to migrate on-premises SQL to Snowflake on Azure

-Allowing compute and storage to scale independently enables organizations to auto scale for both workload performance and the number of concurrent workloads.
-This helps ensure databases are always right-sized, maximizing availability and cost efficiency.
+Allowing compute and storage to scale independently enables organizations to auto-scale for both workload performance and the number of concurrent workloads.
+This helps ensure databases are always right-sized, maximizing availability, and cost-efficiency.

 2. Database capabilities and ELT support

 Snowflake makes migration simple with database capabilities such as support for ELT tools such as Microsoft Azure Data Factory (ADF), Microsoft SQL Server Integration Service (SSIS), or even third party tools like Matillion and Fivetran.
-Rather than leveraging on-premises or third-party compute resources to transform data prior to loading it in the new environment, these tools enable organizations to quickly and efficiently extract and load on-premises data into Snowflake.
-From there, Snowflake leverages Azure’s quick and cost-effective compute resources to transform the data.
+Rather than leveraging on-premises or third-party computing resources to transform data prior to loading it in the new environment, these tools enable organizations to quickly and efficiently extract and load on-premises data into Snowflake.
+From there, Snowflake leverages Azure’s quick and cost-effective computing resources to transform the data.

 Transforming data in the cloud enables a much faster migration as it can process the data far more quickly than slow, on-premises resources.